Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 This is a personal project, and my first “complete” game in terms of features and polish.
 This game idea had been sitting in the back of my mind for quite a time.
 I finally did it in about 6 months of free-time development.

 I faced many challenges in the development of this game.
-Most fo them were geometry-related.
+Most of them were geometry-related.

 See, I didn’t want grid-based movement like in other tangram apps.
 I wanted free dragging, rotation, and scaling, with smart edge-snapping.
 It took a lot of time and rewrites to make it feel right.